HumanCellAtlas/metadata-schema/examples/spreadsheets/README.md

 `examples/spreadsheets/v5`

-Files in this folder represent template spreadsheets compatible with v5.\*.\* of the HCA metadata schema.
+Files in this folder represent template and filled spreadsheets compatible with v5.\*.\* of the HCA metadata schema.

 `examples/spreadsheets/v4`
-Files in this folder represent template spreadsheets compatible with v4.\*.\* of the HCA metadata schema.
+Files in this folder represent template and filled spreadsheets compatible with v4.\*.\* of the HCA metadata schema.

 `examples/spreadsheets/v3`
 Files in this folder were pulled from Jim's V3 metadata schema at 11:15am PST on September 19th.
 It creates a metadata freeze allowing developers to integrate for the October 2-5th demo at CZI in Palo Alto.